James H. Merrill

-James (Jim) H. Merrill was a Republican politician.
+James (Jim) Henry Merrill Jr. is a former Republican politician.
 He was a member of the South Carolina House of Representatives from the 99th District, serving from 2001 to 2017.

-He was suspended from office in 2016 after being indicted on ethics charges and resigned his position on August 31, 2017.
+During the South Carolina Statehouse corruption investigation, Merrill was suspended from office in 2016 after being indicted on ethics charges and resigned his position on August 31, 2017.
 He ultimately pleaded guilty to one count for not reporting income.

-He now lobbies in the state and runs campaigns, the most notable being President Donald Trump’s successful primary in the state of South Carolina in 2016.
-He also was involved in the largest state settlement in the history of South Carolina, earning 200 million dollars for the state from the federal government.
+Through his father, US Military veteran Major James Henry Merrill Sr., Merrill is a cousin, once removed to author Myra Lewis Williams.